sassoftware/saspy/saspy/doc/source/getting-started.rst

 Initial import
 ==============
-It is assumed you have already `:any:Installation` installed and `configured` SASPy but if not please see the respective links to get started
+It is assumed you have already :doc:`installed <installation>` and :doc:`configured <configuration>` SASPy but if not please see the respective links to get started

 .. code:: ipython3